carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 ---

-Have you ever wanted your deployments or pods to automatically get redeployed when their referenced configmaps or secrets are updated?
+Have you ever wanted your deployments or pods to automatically get redeployed when their referenced ConfigMaps or secrets are updated?

 In this blog, we are going to learn how to use [kapp](https://carvel.dev/kapp/) to re-start or re-deploy the resources when their referenced resources get updated.